PresentIDco/PresentIDFaceLivenessDetection/README.md

-# PresentIDFaceLivenessDetection
-What is Liveness Detection?
+### Face Liveness Detection
 PresentID Facial liveness detection can recognize the person in front of the video is real or fake.
-It can detect if the user is physically present and prevents masks,photos, or video deepfakes to fool the system.We use Convolutional Neural Network (CNN) deep learning algorithms to prevent fraud.
+It can detect if the user is physically present and prevents masks, photos, or video deepfakes to fool the system.
+We use the convolutional neural network (CNN) deep learning algorithms to prevent fraud.

-We use combination of bio-metric authentication algorithms such as face, voice, Eye , head detection & tracking to have a highest accuracy to prevent fraud.
-PresentID Face Liveness Detection Demo Youtube Video Ability & Potentials:

-    Comparing the photo & Selfie, verifies if the person is real or fake.
-    We do not store the user data at any part of the procedure.
-    It recognizes all faces of people, not relies on their age, gender & region.
-    It can be performed in any devices independent from the type of OS.

-How to try it?

-1- Record a Velfie (Video Selfie)
-2- Upload file to API
-3- See the result (JSON result is available)
-PresentID Face Liveness Detection Tutorial Youtube Video Record a video selfie (Velfie):

-    Keep your hand in the about 40 cm distance.
-Put your face in the center of frame.
-Keep your head straight and fixed, with straight look.
-Now you can start recording.
-Then close the camera to your face, keeping same position and you can stop it when your face get fit the frame by sides.

-Call API

-As you can see in the sample code, the video file in multipart / Form-data format must be sent to the API.
-Note that do not send the file as base64in any way.
-Depending on the programming language you use, you can integrate with the service in the sample codes section.
+**Ability & Potentials:**
+•	0.00005 FAR, 6% FRR.
+•	We process video frames & it takes 2-5 seconds on the client-side & Less than 1.5 seconds on the server-side with a Core i7 CPU.
+•	CPU based server-side.
+•	Verify 3-Dimensionality.
+•	Verify identity.
+•	Great with glasses, makeup & beards.
+•	For all modern smart devices & webcams.
+•	Support IOS, Android devices.
+•	Web client SDK & API.
+•	Easy integration with your app.

+**Use Cases:**
+•	Attendance systems
+•	Dating websites
+•	Digital banking
+•	Visitor identification
+•	Expedited service
+•	Access management
+•	Public safety
+•	Fraud prevention
+•	Know your customer